hubmapconsortium/ccf-asct-reporter/README.md

 2. Sort by degree: Sorts the nodes based on the number of connections to a particular node.
 Makes use of the [`makeMarkerDegree()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/services/sheet.service.ts#L94) and [`makeCellDegree()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/services/sheet.service.ts#L127) functions for calculating the degree of markers and cells respectively.
 3. Sort by size: Nodes can be sorted by their relative sizes that depends on their degree.

 Each node in the network can be hovered over to highlight its path links.
 Additionally, for better visual purposes, a node can be clicked to bold its name and persist the color of the path connecting the nodes.
 Clicking on an AS node colors the AS to CT paths, as well as CT to B paths.
 Clicking on a B node highlights the B to CT paths and CT to AS paths.
 Any clicked node can be clicked again to unbold and dehighlight.
+Hovering or clicking will cause the nodes that are not a part of the connections will be "dimmed" to reduce visualization clutter.

 Hovering over a node also reveals a floating tooltip, that has the following information,
 - Name